 How big is mommy’s belly? game

-Right before we were to check all the yarn, we made a last call announcement for anybody who hadn’t yet had a chance to participate.
+Right before we were to check all the yarn, we made a last-call announcement for anybody who hadn’t yet had a chance to participate.
 Then we un-wrapped all the cards and compared each section of yarn to a piece of yarn I’d wrapped around mom’s belly just a moment before.

 Corn hole for the guys

 We also put a game of corn hole in the yard where most of the guys concentrated.
-It was a great activity for the folks that has already enjoyed a little something to eat and wanted a little something more physical to do.
+It was a great activity for the folks that have already enjoyed a little something to eat and wanted a little something more physical to do.